agraubert/agutil/README.md

 * Dispatcher.run():

   Begins execution of the `Dispatcher` and returns a **generator**.
-Once this method is called, the `Dispatcher` will begin pulling arguments out of the iterables and starting background threads up to the maximum allowed number.  `Dispatcher` makes the following guarantee about threads and return values:
+Once this method is called for the first time, the `Dispatcher` will begin pulling arguments out of the iterables and start background threads up to the maximum allowed number.
+  On subsequent calls to `run()`, the `Dispatcher` will immediately yield the same results out of its cache.
+If an exception is raised in one of the background threads, the thread will return the exception (the `Dispatcher` will yield this exception as this thread's return value) and halt , but the `Dispatcher` will continue to iterate and create new threads.
+If an exception is raised in `run()` during iteration, it will stop the `Dispatcher`; no more threads will be started, but threads which were already started will continue until they exit normally.
+  `Dispatcher` makes the following guarantee about threads and return values:

   **Dispatcher return guarantee:** `Dispatcher` guarantees that threads will be started in the same order that arguments appear, and that data is returned by the generator